Simply Business homepage

 For many entrepreneurial people, being a part of the gig economy is a way to have a fully flexible career or earn additional income on the side of your full time work.
-But from 1 January 2024, those in the gig economy should be aware that HMRC is making major changes to how tax is reported and paid.
+But from 1 January 2024, those in the gig economy or with side hustles should be aware that HMRC is making major changes to how tax is reported and paid.

 Keep reading to find out what the changes are and if they apply to you.

-1 January 2024 tax changes – HMRC clamps down
+1 January 2024 tax reporting changes – HMRC clamps down

 From 1 January, HMRC has asked many popular side hustle platforms to report how much money people are making on the platform.
 HMRC will then pass this information on to the tax authorities.
 This means that authorities will have the same visibility of income for those who earn money from these digital platforms as they would a traditional business.

-However, these new rules won’t apply to you if you’re already correctly reporting your income on your tax return.
-You’ll still be expected to submit your own tax return and pay your taxes as usual.
-HMRC will then cross check this with the numbers provided by the digital platforms.
+However, these changes won’t affect you if you’re already correctly reporting your income on your tax return.
+How you pay your taxes won’t change – you’ll still be expected to submit your own tax return and pay your taxes as usual.
+The biggest change comes from HMRC being able to cross check this information with the numbers provided by the digital platforms.

 The new changes will only affect those who aren’t reporting, or are underreporting, their income to HMRC.
 These changes come as part of wider regulations to combat tax avoidance, specifically for those who earn additional income from working side hustles as part of the gig economy.